 A vacation just isn’t a vacation unless your ENTIRE family can be there, right?
 And that includes your four-legged family members!
 The good news?
-Florida is full of pet-friendly beaches, just waiting for you to enjoy them.
+There are lots of dog friendly beaches in Florida just waiting for you to enjoy them.

 Northwest Florida is home to some of the best beaches in the state.
 And the best news is, your dogs are welcome to join in on the fun!